Four Trends for Sharing Economy

-Gradually, cities understand that the sharing economy forces them to be proactive, both in terms of appropriate regulation and control of local economic development.
+Gradually, cities understand that the sharing economy forces them to be proactive regarding appropriate regulation and control of local economic development.
 No city has so far developed a fully integrated strategy, although some have come together and published a joint statement of principles and commitment to the sharing economy in cities.
 We should, therefore, expect increased regulatory sensitivity.
 For example, in 2018, Denmark became the first country to allow Airbnb hosts to report their income directly to the tax authorities.
 In 2019, this momentum should continue, but it is difficult to assess whether this movement will be in favor of common public policy standards between cities.

 The Sharing Economy or Simply the Economy

-The terminology for describing the sharing economy always blurred.
-For example, the latter often confused with the gig economy, two different concepts for which there is an overlap.
-This confusion implies the risk of share washing, a term which designates the appropriation of the concept without any real sharing in the economic activity.
+The terminology for describing the sharing economy is always blurred.
+For example, the latter is often confused with the gig economy, two concepts for which there is an overlap.
+This confusion implies the risk of share washing, a term that designates the appropriation of the concept without any real sharing in economic activity.
 On the other hand, it is undoubtedly a guarantee of success.
 It is increasingly seen as simply part of the economy at large.
 The lack of distinction may mean that the sharing economy is becoming commonplace.

 Demographic Diversity in the Foreground